bigdatasciencegroup/automatic-video-processing/README.md

 1. Write script that sends data to Sieve
 2. Sieve processes video data efficiently and automatically
-3. Query and download the exact images you want using Sieve Dashboard
+3. Query and download the exact images and metadata you want using Sieve Dashboard

 # Getting Started
 ## Get a Sieve API Key